What Determines Mobile Home Values in Today’s Market

 “Manufactured homes” are built after June 15, 1976, to HUD code standards.
 They must be at least 8 feet wide and 40 feet long and are built on a permanent chassis.
 While still factory-built, these homes meet federal safety standards that their older counterparts don’t.

 “Modular homes” represent another category entirely.
-These factory-built homes are constructed to state, local, or regional building codes rather than HUD code.
+These factory-built homes are constructed to state, local, or regional building codes rather than the HUD code.
 They’re typically placed on permanent foundations and legally classified as real property from day one.

 These distinctions matter for your wallet.
 Modular homes typically qualify for conventional mortgages more easily than manufactured homes.
 They’re appraised using different methods and generally follow appreciation patterns more similar to site-built homes.
 Even insurance costs vary between these housing types.